ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Analysis of Prompt Spectrum Space

-We visualize the token embedding $p_i$ obtained by \textit{ProSpect} by using it as the condition of the entire stage of the diffusion model, i.e., $p_{1:10}=p_i$.
-Fig.~\ref{fig:prompt_visualization} shows the visualization results of $p_i$ corresponding to the four stages.
-It can be seen that the diffusion model gives different penalties to token embeddings $p_i$ at different stages to reconstruct the given image.
+We visualize the token embedding $p_i$ obtained via \textit{ProSpect} by using it as the condition of the entire stage of the diffusion model, i.e., $p_{1:10}=p_i$.
+Fig.~\ref{fig:prompt_visualization} shows the corresponding visual results of $p_i$ for four stages.
+It can be seen that the diffusion model acts different optimizations to token embeddings $p_i$ at different stages to reconstruct the given image.
 The token embeddings that are conditioned on the initial stages are optimized to denote structure information, and then gradually represent detailed information as the generation steps increase.
 For instance, $p_2$ tends to represent the layout or content, while $p_8$ tends to express the textures or brushstrokes.
-The results strongly indicate that different generation tendencies exist in different stages of the diffusion model.
+The results indicate that different generation tendencies exist in different stages of the diffusion model.